Meng Da

 Meng Da (died c.
-March 228), courtesy name Zidu, was a military general of the state of Cao Wei during the early Three Kingdoms period of China.
+March 228), courtesy name Zidu, (Note: This is based on Liu Feng's lament that he regretted not listening to Meng Da.) was a military general of the state of Cao Wei during the early Three Kingdoms period of China.
 He previously served the warlords Liu Zhang and Liu Bei during the late Eastern Han dynasty before defecting to Wei.
 In Wei, he served under the first two rulers, Cao Pi and Cao Rui.
 Around late 227, he started a rebellion in Wei and aimed to rejoin the Shu-Han but the revolt was swiftly suppressed by the Wei general Sima Yi.
 Meng Da was captured and executed for treason.

 Background

-Meng Da was a son of Meng Ta (孟他; 160-170), who was Inspector of Liang province during the reign of Emperor Ling of Han.
+Meng Da was a son of Meng Ta (孟他; 150-170), who was Inspector of Liang province during the reign of Emperor Ling of Han.
+(Note: Pei Songzhi cited an annotation from Sanfu Juelu (三辅决录) in his annotation of Cao Rui's biography in Sanguozhi; said annotation was a short biography of Meng Ta.
+In Book of the Later Han and Zizhi Tongjian, Meng's name was recorded as "Tuo" (佗); Zhang Rang's biography in Book recorded how Meng bribed Zhang in order to obtain the post of Inspector of Liang province; this record is similar to Pei's annotation in Sanguozhi.
+Vol.78 of Book and vol.56 of Tongjian recorded that as Inspector, Meng sent 500 soldiers from Dunhuang as part of an expedition against Shule in 170.)

 Service under Liu Zhang and Liu Bei

-Meng Da originally served Liu Zhang, the governor of Yi Province (covering present-day Sichuan and Chongqing).
-He defected to another warlord, Liu Bei, when the latter invaded Yi Province in the early 210s and seized control of the province from Liu Zhang.
+In the early Jian'an era (196–220) of the reign of Emperor Xian of Han, when famines broke out, Meng Da and his friend Fa Zheng (who was from the same commandery) travelled to Yi Province (covering present-day Sichuan and Chongqing) to join the provincial governor, Liu Zhang.
+Meng defected to another warlord, Liu Bei, when the latter invaded Yi Province in the early 210s and seized control of the province from Liu Zhang.
 Liu Bei sent Meng Da to guard Jiangling (江陵), and promoted him to Administrator (太守) of Yidu (宜都) later after settling Yi Province.
 Meng Da's original courtesy name was "Zijing", but he changed it to "Zidu" to avoid naming taboo because "Zijing" was also the courtesy name of Liu Bei's uncle.

-In 219, Meng Da was ordered to lead a force from Zigui (秭歸) to attack Fangling (房陵).
+In 219, Meng Da was ordered to lead a force from Zigui (秭歸) to attack Fangling (房陵); while at Fangling, Meng killed its Administrator Kuai Qi (蒯祺).
 After conquering Fangling, Meng Da advanced further north and captured another city, Shangyong (上庸), where he rendezvoused with Liu Feng, Liu Bei's adoptive son.
 Later that year, when Liu Bei's general Guan Yu was trapped by enemy forces in Jing Province, Guan requested reinforcements from Liu Feng and Meng Da, but they refused.
 Guan Yu was eventually captured by forces of the eastern warlord Sun Quan and was executed.